Inflammation is the body’s natural way of reacting to irritation, injury, or infection, and of course, it is a natural part of healing.

 It is a good source of essential nutrients, including lutein, vitamin A, beta-carotene, iron, vitamin k, manganese, magnesium, folate, to name but a few.

-Another strong point of Spinach is that it contains low calories, which makes it a perfect food for weight watchers and those who wants to lose weight healthily.
+Another strong point of Spinach is that it contains low calories, which makes it a perfect food for weight watchers and those who want to lose weight healthily.

 According to research, people who eat spinach and other related green, leafy vegetables are less susceptible to macular degeneration, excess weight gain, certain cancer types, diabetes, osteoporosis, among others.